ppy/osu-wiki/wiki/Community/How_you_can_help!/en.md

 # How you can help!

 osu! has a very vibrant community composed of people from all around the world, and anyone can be a part of the community in their own way!

-While this article cannot cover all the ways you can help the osu! community, **even just playing the game can make osu! even more awesome**!

 Below are just some of the ways you can help the community:

 ## Help out with the wiki